 Anyway, I encourage anyone who believes the earth to be flat, people who might still be on the fence about the matter, or even those who are just wondering what this whole debate is all about, to take the time to study the following websites and videos carefully.
 I’ve included a variety of websites and videos on the topic, including some about Antarctica (because of the connected conspiracy theory that nobody is allowed near Antarctica or they’ll be shot by UN soldiers — yes, some people actually believe this).
-Please don’t just take for granted that the talking points you’ve heard a few conspiracy theorists (many of whom I suspect don’t actually even believe what they’re saying themselves) repeat are true, because anybody can actually prove for themselves very easily that the earth actually is a globe, as some of these websites and videos make clear.
+Please don’t just take for granted that the talking points you’ve heard a few conspiracy theorists on YouTube (most of whom I’m fairly sure don’t actually even believe what they’re saying themselves) repeat are true, because anybody can actually prove for themselves very easily that the earth actually is a globe, as some of these websites and videos make clear.

 - A flat earth, and other nonsense: Debunking ideas that would not exist were it not for the Internet (by Creation Ministries International)

 - Is the Earth Flat? (by Answers In Genesis)

 - Reflections on the Flat-Earth Movement (by Answers In Genesis)

 - What The Bible Says About Flat Earth Theories